-From the mother of an online student now in Year 11 - I taught her daughter for the 11+ and in 2019 I started teaching her again: last minute GCSE prep!
+From the mother of an online student now at university - I taught her daughter for the 11+ and in 2019 I started teaching her again: last minute GCSE prep!
 Later in 2019, I worked with her son for the 11+.

 I would call Sophie many things but inspirational must be top of the list.
 She came into our lives at a tricky time when my daughter was unwell, unable to attend school with an 11+ lurking.

 To say that she uses carrot rather than stick is an under exaggeration.
 Sophie is so positive and enthusiastic about teaching and literature that my child really thrived with her as a tutor.
 She not only got her through exams in tough times, she also inspired her to read challenging works and get into poetry in a serious way.
 You don’t find many 10 year olds enjoying Sylvia Plath.

 We were very sceptical about teaching and learning using Skype but it is very straightforward and, if circumstances require, your child can do it from bed, on holiday, at their grandparents…. - it is so flexible.
 It also saves you time driving your child to a tutor.
 If you are worried about Skype and how it will work and whether a screen between your child and their teacher will impede learning, I would emphatically recommend that you give it a go; it has certainly worked for our child.